ivan-kleshnin/react-fundamentals-course/README.md

 ### Bonus Questions

 - Google a topic of "State Management" in React.
 What problems do they solve?
+- What is "Unidirectional Data Flow" in React?
+Does React support Bidirectional and/or other flows?
 - Do you need an extra library like Redux if you have `useState / useReducer`?
 Try to make your own judgement.
 - Don't miss React-Query and uRQL as alternatives to classic state management solutions.

 ### Bonus Practice

+- Compare alternative solutions with a single `useState`, multiple `useState`, single `useReducer` for the same case (do all implementations you can imagine)
 - Experiment with [Immer](https://github.com/immerjs/immer)
 - Experiment with any state management library e.g. [Zustand](https://github.com/pmndrs/zustand)